Fall of Goojacade: The battle

 On 25 August 2023, SSC fighters launched a coordinated assault on the Gooja'ade base.
 Reports described intense gunfire and mortar shelling, lasting several hours.
 By the end of the day, SSC-Khatumo forces announced they had captured the base, seized vehicles, weapons, and detained Somaliland soldiers.
 Somaliland officials admitted setbacks but contested the scale of the losses.
 Independent observers could not immediately verify all battlefield claims.

 Casualties

 Casualty figures remain disputed.
 SSC sources claimed dozens of Somaliland soldiers were killed or captured, while Somaliland authorities downplayed the losses.
 Civilian sources later reported injuries from shelling and unexploded ordnance in the area.
 Human rights groups expressed concern about the treatment of prisoners and the humanitarian toll of the wider Las Anod fighting.

 Aftermath

+In the aftermath of the offensive, the Somaliland Ministry of Defense released a statement stating that its army withdrew from their positions in the eastern part of the Sool region for "strategic military purposes and is in the phase of reorganizing and preparing to counter the enemy."

 The fall of Gooja'ade was hailed by SSC-Khatumo supporters as a turning point in the Las Anod conflict.
 Somaliland’s government vowed retaliation and reiterated its claims over Sool.
 International actors, including the UK and Amnesty International, renewed calls for ceasefire and dialogue.
 The battle highlighted the fragility of security in northern Somalia and intensified the humanitarian crisis in the Sool region.